-The setup process for users can be further simplified by removing specific steps in the Setup Assistant, so users are up and running quickly.
+The setup process for users can be further simplified by removing specific steps in the Setup Assistant for iOS, tvOS, and macOS, so users are up and running quickly.
 Administrators can also control whether or not the user can remove the MDM profile from the device and ensure that device restrictions are in place from the very start.
-Once the device is unboxed and activated, it can enroll in the organization's MDM solution-and all management settings, apps, and books are installed.
+After the device is unboxed and activated, it can enroll in the organization's MDM solution-and all management settings, apps, and books are installed.